 Another woman who experienced PP with no prior mental health conditions is Hannah Bissett, who works for APP as a National Coordinator.
 Hannah said: ‘My experience of postpartum psychosis was completely out of the blue.
 I’d had a really normal pregnancy and no prior mental health problems.
 Because of that, when things started to go wrong, I had no idea what was happening to me.

-‘I had a traumatic birth and emergency c-section and then, just days after giving birth, I noticed I wasn’t sleeping properly, I was really anxious and became quite obsessional and paranoid.
+‘I had a traumatic birth and emergency c-section, and then, just days after giving birth, I noticed I wasn’t sleeping properly.
+I was really anxious and became quite obsessive and paranoid.
 At first, the doctor suggested I had postnatal depression and sent me home with antidepressants – but things just got worse.
 And, of course, PP doesn’t respond to antidepressants as PND might.
 Eventually, after my behaviour became really erratic and my husband found me pacing the house at night talking to myself, I was eventually sectioned.

-‘However, on a general psychiatric ward, things just got worse and worse and I kind of burned out and became almost catatonic.
+‘However, on a general psychiatric ward, things just got worse and worse, and I kind of burned out and became almost catatonic.
 Finally, I was given a place on a Mother and Baby Unit and, with my little boy by my side, I began to recover – slowly but surely.
-I’ve since had another child and I was lucky not to experience another episode of PP. I think it’s so important to know how to quickly recognise the signs, where to turn for help and to know that there is always hope.
+I’ve since had another child, and I was lucky not to experience another episode of PP. I think it’s important to know how to quickly recognise the signs, where to turn for help, and know that there is always hope.
 But you need to get the right treatment as quickly as possible.’

 Because PP is so severe, services must respond quickly and appropriately, and PP must be considered a psychiatric emergency.
 The majority of women are substantially recovered within a few months, but full recovery and coming to terms with the illness can take longer.